Bangkok to Koh Tao – Bus, Train, Ferry & Flight Options

 Night Time Train and Ferry from Bangkok to Koh Tao

-Leaves Bangkok Hua Lamphong Station at 1830 or 1930 and arrives at Koh Tao > Book now
+Leaves Bangkok in the evening and arrives in Surat Thani for transfer to Koh Tao > Book now

 Where to Stay in Koh Tao